Brussels Things To Do With Kids

 31. Cathedral of St. Michael

-If you’re interested in history, and architecture, or just want to enjoy the breathtaking views of the city from the terrace, it’s well worth a visit.
+If you’re interested in history architecture or want to enjoy the breathtaking views of the city from the terrace, it’s well worth a visit.

 32. Belvue Museum

-The Historical Museum, known as the Belvue Museum, presents an overview of the political, social, and cultural history of Belgium.
+The Historical Museum, known as the Belvue Museum, presents an overview of Belgium’s political, social, and cultural history.
 It covers the tale of the nation from its inception to the present.

-The Museum has hands-on displays, videos, and audio tours that vividly depict Belgian history.
+The Museum has hands-on displays, videos, and audio tours vividly depict Belgian history.

 A wide range of subjects is covered, such as the nation’s participation in the European Union, the Industrial Revolution, the World Wars, and current political and social challenges.